aleber86/sys_monitor/README.md

 # Work in progress.

 -Tweak the interface form and color style.
--Add settings window; user change max values and actions for critical values.
+-Settings window; user change max values and actions for critical values.